chrt-io/blog/_posts/2021-04-08-going-retro.md

 ---
 layout: post
 title: Going Retro
-date: 2021-06-28 22:00:00 +0000
+date: 2021-04-08 22:00:00 +0000
 categories: ''
+author: Simone Lippolis
 ---
 The visual language of old data visualization always amazed me: being able to represent complex data with few elements and colors, and yet making it readable is an exciting challenge.

-The web is full of different examples, [Nightingale](https://nightingaledvs.com), the online magazine from the [Data Visualization Society](https://www.datavisualizationsociety.org "DVS Website") has a lot of articles about the topic.
+The web is full of different examples: [Nightingale](https://nightingaledvs.com), the online magazine from the [Data Visualization Society](https://www.datavisualizationsociety.org "DVS Website") has a lot of articles about the topic.
 Recently, the work that[ W.E.B.
 Du Bois presented at the 1900 World Fair in Paris gained a lot of visibility](https://www.smithsonianmag.com/history/first-time-together-and-color-book-displays-web-du-bois-visionary-infographics-180970826/ "W.E.B.
 Du Bois’ Visionary Infographics Come Together for the First Time in Full Color"), even with the publication of a [monographic book](https://amzn.to/3x6IK0u "Visualizing Black America: The Color Line at the Turn of the Twentieth Century") with all his charts.

 ![COMPARATIVE RATE OF INCREASE OF THE WHITE AND NEGRO ELEMENTS OF THE POPULATION OF THE UNITED STATES - PRINCETON ARCHITECTURAL PRESS](/assets/uploads/screenshot-2021-06-29-at-19-41-22.png "COMPARATIVE RATE OF INCREASE OF THE WHITE AND NEGRO ELEMENTS OF THE POPULATION OF THE UNITED STATES - PRINCETON ARCHITECTURAL PRESS")